Dartmouth-CS50-Fall2021-Prioleau/project-sudoku-bug-exterminators/TESTING.md

 - Unit Test
 	- Unit test has been implemented within each module, except sudoku which use the `testing.sh`
+	- The unit tests need the `tests folder`

 - Our testing consists of four parts:
 	- Part I: Argument Validation